prabal-k/ARL-Chatwith_csv_using_llm/README.md

 # Chat with the CSV file

-Hey Guys, this project using the Quantized 4-Bit llama-2 7b llm model , where the user can answer question about the private data source .
+Hey Guys, this project uses the Quantized 4-Bit llama-2 7b llm model , Where the user can ask question fron their own data source .

 # Snapshot